kasenetz/hbcd-docs/docs/measures/index.md

 The data provided within the `phenotype/` folder includes demographic, toxicology, behavior, and tabulated data associated with magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry - see [Phenotype BIDS Data](../datacuration/phenotypes.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

-The release also includes raw and processed "derivative" data for MRI, MRS, EEG, and motion/accelerometry (i.e. [wearable sensor](sensors.md) recordings for leg motion), contained within the folders `rawdata/` and `derivatives/` respectively.
-The data are formatted to adhere to the Brain Imaging Data Structure (BIDS) standard - see [Raw BIDS Data](../datacuration/rawbids.md) and [Derivatives](../datacuration/derivatives.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.
+The release also includes raw (`rawdata/`) and processed "derivative" (`derivatives/`) data for MRI, MRS, EEG, and motion/accelerometry (i.e. [wearable sensor](sensors.md) recordings for leg motion), formatted to adhere to the Brain Imaging Data Structure (BIDS) standard.
+See [Raw BIDS Data](../datacuration/rawbids.md) and [Derivatives](../datacuration/derivatives.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

 For details on upcoming additions in Release 1.1, see [Pending & Upcoming Updates](../changelog/pending.md).
 Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).